AdaMerging: Adaptive Model Merging for Multi-Task Learning: Introduction

 \section{Introduction}

-Multi-task learning (MTL) is a technique that enables the transfer of knowledge among multiple tasks by efficiently sharing model parameters, leading to improvements in overall performance~\citep{SharedBottom_1997,mtlsurvey_tpami2021} across a variety of tasks.
-Consequently, it has garnered significant attention in fields such as computer vision~\citep{CrossStitch_CVPR2016,gradnorm_icml2018,graddrop_neurips2020}, natural language processing~\citep{mtl_nlp_icml2008,mtl_nlp_translation_acl2015}, and recommendation systems~\citep{mmoe_kdd2018,adatask_AAAI2023}.
+Multi-task learning (MTL) is a technique that enables the transfer of knowledge~\citep{informationtransfer,wang2023distributionally,jiang2024forkmerge} among multiple tasks by efficiently sharing model parameters, leading to improvements in overall performance~\citep{SharedBottom_1997,liu2019multi,mtlsurvey_tpami2021} across a variety of tasks.
+Consequently, it has garnered significant attention in fields such as computer vision~\citep{CrossStitch_CVPR2016,gradnorm_icml2018,graddrop_neurips2020}, natural language processing~\citep{mtl_nlp_icml2008,mtl_nlp_translation_acl2015}, and recommendation systems~\citep{mmoe_kdd2018,adatask_AAAI2023,song2024multi}.
 In the context of foundation models, there are two key considerations.
 On the one hand, it is highly inefficient to pursue the traditional MTL approach for large pre-trained models by collecting a large volume of training data due to the high data labeling and computation cost.
 On the other hand, the advent of pre-trained models' popularity~\citep{pretrainmodels_survey_2020} has led to a prevalent practice among downstream tasks.
-These tasks independently fine-tune the same pre-trained model, such as ViT~\citep{Vit_ICLR2021} or BERT~\citep{BERT_NAACL2019}, and subsequently release these fine-tuned models~\footnote{ HuggingFace (\url{https://huggingface.co/models}) offers a diverse selection of models fine-tuned for various tasks based on the same pre-trained model.}, often without disclosing the specifics of their original training data.
-Consequently, there has emerged a recent trend in the research community, focused on exploring methodologies for effectively merging multiple independently trained models without relying on their training data for the purpose of MTL~\citep{FisherMerging_NeurIPS2022,RegMean_ICLR2023,GitReBasin_ICLR2023,TaskArithmetic_ICLR2023,LoraHub_Arxiv2023,TangentTaskArithmetic_Arxiv2023,TiesMerging_NeurIPS2023}.
+These tasks independently fine-tune the same pre-trained model, such as ViT~\citep{Vit_ICLR2021} or BERT~\citep{BERT_NAACL2019}, and subsequently release these fine-tuned models, often without disclosing the specifics of their original training data.
+Consequently, there has emerged a recent trend in the research community, focused on exploring methodologies for effectively merging multiple independently trained models without relying on their training data for the purpose of MTL~\citep{FisherMerging_NeurIPS2022,RegMean_ICLR2023,GitReBasin_ICLR2023,TaskArithmetic_ICLR2023,LoraHub_Arxiv2023,TangentTaskArithmetic_Arxiv2023,TiesMerging_NeurIPS2023,li2023deep}.

 Recently, a novel concept in MTL known as task arithmetic has emerged~\citep{TaskArithmetic_ICLR2023}.
 Task arithmetic introduces the notion of a ‘‘task vector", which can be described as a vector of weights fine-tuned specifically for a given task, subtracted from the corresponding pre-trained weights (as illustrated in Fig.~\ref{fig:method}(a)).
 Essentially, a task vector serves as a unique representation for a particular task.
 Research in this area, focusing on methods centered around task vectors \citep{TaskArithmetic_ICLR2023,TiesMerging_NeurIPS2023}, has demonstrated that by summing multiple task vectors and integrating them into a pre-trained model, a new model can be created with the capability to handle multi-task learning effectively (as depicted in Fig.~\ref{fig:method}(b)).
 However, despite the promising results, there still exists a substantial performance gap between task vector-based MTL methods, such as Task Arithmetic ~\citep{TaskArithmetic_ICLR2023} and Ties-Merging ~\citep{TiesMerging_NeurIPS2023}, and traditional MTL approaches, as highlighted in Fig.~\ref{fig:hyper_acc}.
 This disparity in performance suggests that further research and refinement are required to bridge the existing gap and unlock the full potential of task vector-based MTL methodologies.